willitsw/brewing-frontend/README.md

 Bob wants to be able to calculate the acidity and mineral content of his water for each and every recipe.
 He would like a central place to configure his tap water profile, and that profile will be usable by all recipes.
 In each recipe, Bob wants tools to configure the proportions of tap water / RO water, acid additions, and mineral additions.
 All of these additions will update the overall acidity and mineral levels in real time as he builds and tweaks the recipe.

+### Import/Export Recipes
+**Effort - medium**

+Carl wants to be able to import and export recipes via BeerXML or BeerJSON.

 ### Reporting
 **Effort - large**